 Basic rotary technology

-Epicam's rotors are of novel design, protected by a suite of patents and form the basic building blocks of compressors, expanders and rotary engines.
+Epicam's rotors are patent protected and form the basic building blocks of compressors, expanders and rotary engines.
 They form friction-free displacement devices with very short cycles which are capable of achieving volume change in compressible fluids at near ideal thermodynamic conditions.
 They also incorporate dynamically variable geometry which enables wide variation in compression or expansion ratio in response to changing operational conditions.